|Net Sales (in CHF million)||370||341|

 Foundation of Weidmann Transformer Supplies BV in Wijchen (NL), for the manufacturing of insulation components.
 Acquisition of minority share in 2017.

-Foundation of a new Business Area, Fiber Technology, for the production of microfibrillated cellulose (MFC) and development of innovative MFC-based products.2016
+Foundation of a new Business Area, Fiber Technology, for the production of microfibrillated cellulose (MFC) and development of innovative MFC-based products (partly patented).2016

 Takeover of Optocon AG, Dresden (DE), developer and manufacturer of fiber-optic temperature sensors (today: Weidmann Technologies Deutschland GmbH).2017

-In 2017, establishment of an additional production plant in Saltillo (MX) with clean-rooms for Weidmann Medical Technology North America (move from Aubrn/AL, USA).
+Establishment of an additional production plant in Saltillo (MX) with clean-rooms for Weidmann Medical Technology North America (move from Auburn/AL, USA).

 Business Area Fiber Technology inaugurates its Rapperswil-based natural fiber plant producing microfibrillated cellulose.2018